odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/README.md

 ## Instructions

 Write an instruction manual for your application, including photos and a link to a short app video.

+On the one hand, he have a seven segment display which will be showing the track's number.
+Our application works with four tracks, so the display will show the numbers from 1 to 4.
+On the other hand, regarding the instructions on how to select the music, three buttons can be used.
+- BTNC: play/pause
+- BTNL: previous track
+- BTNR: next track

+Additionally, we have set some LEDs that tell us the state of the music player.
+- Blue: Music player ON mode
+- Green: Music player OFF mode

 ## References